digital-asset/daml/docs/source/concepts/ledger-model/ledger-exceptions.rst

 Integrity
 +++++++++

-The notion of a ledger action coming "after" another ledger action must be revised in the presence of rollback nodes.
-It is not enough to traverse the transaction tree in prefix order, because the actions under a rollback were rolled back.
+In a previous section on :ref:`consistency <da-model-consistency>`, we defined a before-after relation on ledger actions.
+This notion needs to be revised in the presence of rollback nodes.
+It is no longer enough to traverse the transaction tree in prefix order, because the actions under a rollback were rolled back, and cannot affect actions that appear later in the transaction tree.

 For example, a contract may be consumed by an exercise under a rollback node, and immediately again after the rollback node.
 This is allowed because the exercise was rolled back, and this does not represent a "double spend" of the same contract.
+You can see this in the nested example above, where the PaintOffer contract is consumed by an "agree" exercise, which is rolled back, and then by a "cancel" exercise.

-We define the "after" relation as a partial order, rather than a total order, on all the actions of a transaction.
-This relation is defined as follows:
+So, we now define the "before-after" relation as a partial order, rather than a total order, on all the actions of a transaction.
+This relation is defined as follows: `act1` comes before `act2` (equivalently, `act2` comes after `act1`) if and only if `act1` appears before `act2` in a prefix traversal of the transaction tree, and any rollback nodes that are ancestors of `act1` are also ancestors of `act2`.

-`act2` comes after `act1` if and only if `act2` appears after `act1` in a pre-order traversal of the transaction tree, and any rollback nodes that are ancestors of `act1` are also ancestors of `act2`.
+With this modified "before-after" relation, the notion of internal consistency remains the same.
+Meaning that, for example, for any contract `c`, we still forbid the creation of `c` coming after any action on `c`, and we forbid any action on `c` coming after a consuming exercise on `c`.

-With this modified "after" relation, the notion of internal consistency remains the same.
-Meaning that, for any contract `c`, we still forbid the create of `c` coming after any action on `c`, and we forbid any action on `c` coming after a consuming exercise on `c`.
+In the example above,  neither consuming exercise comes "after" the other.

-In the example of a consuming exercise in a rollback node, followed by a consuming exercise on the same contract outside of the rollback node, neither consuming exercise comes "after" the other.
-They are part of separate continuities, one of which was rolled back, and so they don't break the ledger integrity.
+They are part of separate "continuities", so they don't introduce inconsistency.

-In the deeply nested example above, there are three continuities implied by the "after" relation.
+Here are three continuities implied by the "before-after" relation.
 The first:

 .. image:: ./images/exception-integrity-continuity-1.svg
    :align: center